 - Expand our network by increasing frequencies and adding new destinations.
 We believe that demand for air travel in Latin America is likely to expand in the next decade, and we intend to use our increasing fleet capacity to meet this growing demand.
 We intend to focus on expanding our operations by increasing flight frequencies on our most profitable routes and initiating service to new destinations.
 Copa's Panama City hub allows us to consolidate traffic and provide non-stop or one-stop connecting service to over 2,000 city pairs, and we intend to focus on providing new or increased service to destinations that we believe best enhance the overall connectivity and profitability of our network. - Continue to focus on keeping our costs low.
 We seek to reduce our cost per available seat mile without sacrificing services valued by our customers as we execute our growth plans.
 Our goal is to maintain a modern fleet and to make effective use of our resources through efficient aircraft utilization and employee productivity.
 We intend to reduce our distribution costs by increasing direct sales as well as improving efficiency through technology and automated processes. - Emphasize superior service and value to our customers.
 We intend to continue to focus on satisfying our customers and earning their loyalty by providing a combination of superior service and competitive fares.
 We believe that continuing our operational success in keeping flights on time, reducing mishandled luggage and offering convenient schedules to attractive destinations will be essential to achieving this goal.
+In January 2019, we were recognized by OAG as the most on-time airline in the world.
 We intend to continue to incentivize our employees to improve or maintain operating and service metrics relating to our customers' satisfaction by continuing our profit sharing plan and employee recognition programs.
 We will continue to reward our customer loyalty with, ConnectMiles awards, upgrades and access to our Copa Club lounges.